patrickhag/eRegistiify/README.md

-# The Phone Registry Web App
+# DeviceGUARD: Ultimate Device Registration Platform

 The Phone Registry Web App is a PERN stack application designed for storing users' phones based on their Serial Number (S/N) or IMEI (International Mobile Equipment Identity).
 The app allows users to register their phones, issue white cards containing phone-related information, and maintain a centralized database for efficient phone tracking and management.